-The alumni association is committed to the lifelong connection and success of our alumni community.
-Our goal is to inspire meaningful engagements between alumni and the university that support the growth of our students, alumni community and Quinnipiac University as a whole.
-Alumni participation in the QU community, via their time, talent, treasure or digital, enriches the student experience, offers opportunities for alumni to progress both personally and professionally and ultimately supports Quinnipiac in becoming the University of the Future.
+All students automatically become members of the alumni association upon graduation.
+The alumni association is committed to the lifelong connection and success of our alumni and university community.
+Our goal is to inspire meaningful engagement opportunities between alumni and the university that support the growth of our students, alumni community and Quinnipiac University as a whole.
+Alumni participation in the QU community enriches the student experience, offers opportunities for alumni to progress both personally and professionally and ultimately supports Quinnipiac in becoming the University of the Future.